nxgtr/informaticaHuertas16a/README.md

-# jairHuertas16a
+# informaticaHuertas16a
-Code for JAIR paper
+Code for Informatica paper